choas/AdventOfCode2020/README.md

 ## AoC files

 In case you want to run it on your machine you need to change the path in util.swift or create a link.

+## License

+This project is licensed under the MIT License except as noted otherwise in the [LICENSE](/LICENSES/MIT.txt).